gekatateam/neptunus/plugins/processors/stats/README.md

     mode = "individual"

     # stats collection, producing and reset interval
-    # count and sum are not reset, other stats are set to zero
+    # count, sum and gauge are not reset, other stats are set to zero
     # after stats events are produced
     interval = "1m"